Dr Nick Coupe

 Overview

-After competing his medical and oncology training in Sydney, Dr Nick Coupe moved to Oxford to undertake a fellowship in early phase clinical trials.
-Here he developed an interest in skin cancer.
+After completing his medical and oncology training in Sydney, Dr Nick Coupe moved to Oxford to undertake a fellowship in early-phase clinical trials.
+Here he developed an interest in skin cancer and lung cancer, as well as the development of new medications to treat cancer.

-Dr Coupe was awarded a CRUK fellowship and subsequently completed a PhD within the University of Oxford investigating associations between a melanoma and the process of tumour driven new blood vessel formation (angiogenesis).
-He was formally accepted onto the GMC specialist register in 2019 and obtained a substantive position at the Churchill Hospital as a consultant medical oncologist the same year, specialising in melanoma and lung cancer.
+Dr Coupe was awarded a CRUK fellowship and subsequently completed a PhD at the University of Oxford investigating associations between melanoma and the process of tumour-driven new blood vessel formation (angiogenesis).
+The results of his work have been published.
+Dr Coupe has been a consultant at the Oxford NHS site since 2019, specialising in melanoma and lung cancer.
+He has also actively participated in teaching and leads the departmental governance division.

 Dr Coupe is actively involved in clinical research, as a principal investigator of a number of clinical trials at the Churchill site.
+He is interested in finding novel methods to track outcomes in real-time in the hope of finding ways to improve overall service delivery.
 He has multiple publications (listed below) and is also interested in teaching and trainee supervision.

 Current position(s)